 Few longitudinal studies have assessed how lipid levels change over time in adults ages 21 to 39 years.
-In the Framingham Heart Study, the average biennial difference among serial cholesterol measurements among individuals <45 years at enrollment was 4.4 +/-6.9 mg/dL in men and 7.5 +/-7.2 mg/dL in women.58 Including all adults, the rate of change was higher in persons with lower total cholesterol (6.7 +/-5.6 mg/dL for men and 9.2 +/-6.6 mg/dL for women with initial cholesterol $\leq 200 \text{ mg/dL}$ versus 0.6 +/-7.4 mg/dL for men and 3.7 +/-11.2 mg/dL for women with initial cholesterol $\geq 240 \text{ mg/dL}$).
-Some evidence also suggests that young adults with low lipid levels often do not maintain them.
-The Coronary Artery Risk Development in Young Adults Study, which enrolled individuals in the United States 18 to 30 years of age, found that between 44 and 52 percent of those with total cholesterol levels below the 10th percentile remained below the same percentile 7 years later.59
+In the Framingham Heart Study, the average biennial difference among serial cholesterol measurements among persons younger than age 45 years at enrollment was 4.4 ± 6.9 mg/dL in men and 7.5 ± 7.2 mg/dL in women.
+Including all adults, the rate of change was higher in persons with lower TC levels $(6.7 \pm 5.6$ mg/dL in men and 9.2 ± 6.6 mg/dL in women with initial TC levels <200 mg/dL vs. 0.6 ± 7.4 mg/dL in men and 3.7 ± 11.2 mg/dL in women with initial TC levels ≥ 240 mg/dL).
+Some evidence also suggests that young adults with low lipid levels often do not maintain them as they age.
+The Coronary Artery Risk Development in Young Adults Study, which enrolled persons in the United States ages 18 to 30 years, found that between 44 and 52 percent of those with TC levels below the 10th percentile remained below the same percentile 7 years later.
+Sequence of the sequen

 Several European studies have also evaluated stability of lipid levels over time in young adults.

 In general, lipid levels in young adults increased over time, though the magnitude of change varied depending on baseline age and sex.
-In the Nijmegen (the Netherlands) Cohort Study, the increase over a period of 18 years was largest for younger men, with total cholesterol increasing an average of 20 percent in men 20 to 24 years of age at baseline and 9.1 percent in men 35 to 39 years of age at baseline.60 In women the pattern was in the opposite direction, at 9.8 percent for those 20 to 24 years of age at baseline and 16 percent for those 35 to 39 years of age at baseline.
-The proportion with cholesterol levels of 251 mg/dL or higher increased from 3 percent in men 20 to 24 years of age and 6 percent in women 20 to 24 years of age at baseline to 26 percent and 16 percent, respectively, 18 years later; and from 23 percent in men and 12 percent in women 35 to 39 years of age to 36 percent and 43 percent after followup.
-In the Tromso (Norway) Study, the tracking coefficient (a measure of the tendency of individuals to maintain their rank or position in a group over time) for HDL-C in men 20 to 38 years of age ranged from 0.52 to 0.56 and for women ranged from 0.51 to 0.62.61 The tracking coefficient was higher for total cholesterol, at 0.70 to 0.74 for men and 0.62 to 0.69 for women, and was lower for triglycerides, at 0.30 to 0.49 for men and 0.33 to 0.39 for women.
-Tracking was also higher for total cholesterol than triglycerides in younger adults in the Vorarlberg (Austria) Health Monitoring and Promotion Programme.62 A Spanish study of military recruits 20 years of age found that after 15 years, cholesterol increased an average of 68 mg/dL, LDL cholesterol 58 mg/dL, and HDL cholesterol -5.2 mg/dL.63
+In the Nijmegen Cohort Study (the Netherlands), the increase over a period of 18 years was largest for younger men, with TC levels increasing an average of 20 percent in men ages 20 to 24 years at baseline and 9.1 percent in men ages 35 to 39 years at baseline.
+60 In women, the pattern was in the opposite direction, at 9.8 percent in those ages 20 to 24 years at baseline and 16 percent in those ages 35 to 39 years at baseline.
+The proportion with TC levels of 251 mg/dL or greater increased from 3 to 26 percent in men ages 20 to 24 years at baseline and from 6 to 16 percent in women ages 20 to 24 years at baseline after 18 years; TC levels increased from 23 percent in men and 12 percent in women ages 35 to 39 years to 36 and 43 percent, respectively, after followup.
+In the Tromsø Study (Norway), the tracking coefficient (a measure of the tendency of individuals to maintain their rank or position in a group over time) for HDL-C levels in men ages 20 to 38 years ranged from 0.52 to 0.56, and for women ranged from 0.51 to 0.62.61 The tracking coefficient was higher for TC levels (0.70 to 0.74 in men and 0.62 to 0.69 in women) and was lower for triglycerides (0.30 to 0.49 in men and 0.33 to 0.39 in women).
+Tracking coefficients were also higher for TC levels than triglycerides in younger adults in the Vorarlberg Health Monitoring and Promotion Programme (Austria).
+62 A Spanish study of military recruits age 20 years found that after 15 years, TC levels increased an average of 68 mg/dL, LDL-C levels by 58 mg/dL, and HDL-C levels by -5.2 mg/dL.63